 Market and Model

 All versions of the TT Roadster come with Audi's MMI infotainment system and an electromechanical parking brake.
 Alongside the S sports seat with various leather and trim variants, options include the advanced key, hill hold assist, high-beam assist, the LED interior lighting package and front seat heating.
 The connectivity package features the touchpad-based MMI touch system.
 At the top of the modular range is the 'MMI Navigation plus' set-up with its flash memory, two card readers, DVD drive, Bluetooth interface and voice control system.
 The 230PS petrol and 184PS diesel models get 17-inch alloys as standard, while 18s and 19s are available at extra cost.
 Quattro models can be optioned with 20-inch wheels.
 The S line specification gets its own look for the bumpers, air intakes, grille, sills and rear diffuser, plus larger wheels and the no-cost option of 10mm lower sports suspension.
-Pricing opens at just under £32,000, then rising to around £37,500 in the standard model range.
+Pricing opens at around £28,000, then rising to around £53,500 for the top TT RS Roadster.
 How does that square up to its key rivals?
-Well, you won't get 230PS of Mercedes SLK or BMW Z4 for £32,000, that's for certain.
-To get a more powerful Z4, you'd need to pay over £37,000 and an SLK with 184PS starts at nearly £35,000.
+Well, you won't get 230PS of Mercedes SLC or BMW Z4 for £32,000, that's for certain.
 Game, set and match to Audi there then.
-Porsche Boxster?
-Think £39,000 for an entry-level car and £47,000 for a 315PS Boxster S which will compete with the TT S Roadster, albeit without the Audi's all-wheel drive traction advantage.
+Porsche 718 Boxster?
+Think £42,000 for an entry-level car and £51,000 for the 350PS Boxster S which will compete with the TT S Roadster, albeit without the Audi's all-wheel drive traction advantage.

 Cost of Ownership

 Audi couldn't exactly bring us a new TT without improving on the efficiency figures of the old car.
 It's not really the done thing.
 So it is that despite packing more power than before, the TT is a good deal more cost-effective to run.
-The diesel is naturally the star here, returning around 64mpg and emitting just 114g/km of carbon dioxide.
-Even if you opt for the punchy 230PS petrol engine, you'll emit just 140g/km - or 154g/km if you opt for an all-wheel drive chassis.
+The diesel is naturally the star here, returning around 59mpg on the combined cycle and emitting 129g/km of carbon dioxide.
+Even if you opt for the punchy 230PS petrol engine, you'll emit just 144g/km - or 153g/km if you opt for an all-wheel drive chassis.
 When the Audi drive select system is set to its 'efficiency' mode, the S tronic transmission decouples and 'freewheels' each time the driver takes his or her foot off the throttle pedal.
 As a result of its extremely sophisticated construction process, the entry level petrol-powered TT Roadster with 2.0 TFSI engine and manual transmission weighs in at just 1,320 kilograms.
-That's a mere 59kg heavier than a Mazda MX-5.
+That's a mere 270kg heavier than a Mazda MX-5.